- Grooming & Beauty

 Japanese Pruning Saw

-sharp, fast-cutting saw in a wooden sheath with a snap button clasp.
+Very sharp, fast-cutting saw in a wooden sheath with a snap button clasp.
 For cutting back green wood in unruly gardens, or clearing the trail while hiking.
-Made in Miki, Japan. (more info)
+Made in Miki, Japan. (

 Use this handsaw as a smaller, lighter, and more elegant alternative to a chainsaw.
 It's equally at home on hiking trails as in your backyard or garden.
 Its large teeth will quickly fell any small branch that dare cross your path or offend your aesthetic sense.
 Like most Japanese saws, it cuts on the pull stroke, giving you more control, especially when pruning branches above the shoulder.

 The chrome blade is packed with eight taper-ground teeth per 30 mm (that's a total of 80 filed, gnashing teeth on this 30 mm saw).
 The company that makes this has been making sharp cutting blades since 1919 in the city of Miki in Hyogo Prefecture, Japan.
 For 200 years Miki has been known for producing sharp cutting edges, specializing in saws, chisels and other bladed tools.
 It’s a city that's serious about blade craft — only 23 people hold the title of master craftsman, and each is one registered by the government.
 No impostors there.

 The saw and scabbard also comes with a belt clip.
 It's designed to hang off your utility belt.
 Attach it by sliding the clip up behind your belt and hook the clip over it.
 The traction from your jeans and belt will keep it in place.
 Snap the cuff around the saw handle for added security on the move.